EXxZAM/Taskyar-Extension/README.md

 ### Source code

-download or clone this repo
+download or clone this repo then run
-run
 `npm install`
-then
+and in order to host it on your computer, run
 `npm start`

 ## Contact